clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

    zfs-share.service
    zfs-volume-wait.service

+OpenZFS requires you to explicitly install and enable the services you want.
+If you want to use other ZFS service units, you could create symlinks for them, similar to the example below.

-If you want to use ZFS automatic zpool import and filesystem mount services, link the systemd.unit files into /etc and enable them.
+To use ZFS automatic zpool import and filesystem mount services, link the systemd.unit files into :file:`/etc` and enable them.

 .. code-block:: bash